-Get your entrance ticket to the Palace of Versailles without queues
+Get your ticket to the Palace of Versailles without queues

 Want to make the most of every moment of your visit to Versailles?
 With this ticket you can forget about waiting in line, get priority access and have much more time to visit the Palace and the Gardens.

 Is it really necessary?
-Believe me, when you get to Versailles the last thing you'll want to do is wait in line at the ticket office and then at the general entrance.
-With this ticket, which you can buy in advance, you save almost two hours of waiting.
+Believe me, when you get to Versailles the last thing you will want to do is to wait in line at the ticket office and then at the general access.
+With this ticket to Versailles, which you can buy in advance, you save almost two hours of waiting.

 Recommended if...
-You want to avoid long lines and waits to make the most of your visit to Versailles.
+You want to avoid long lines and waiting to make the most of your visit to Versailles.

 How much do tickets to the Palace of Versailles cost?

 The general and full entrance to Versailles costs approximately 22€ for adults.
 However, if you are under 18, have an EU passport and are under 25, have purchased the Paris Pass or the Paris Museum Pass, or are visiting on the first Sunday of the months between November and March, you are in luck because admission is free.